 Go from room to room and take note of everything you see that needs attention.
 Pay attention to discovering loose knows, drawers that don’t open and close properly, doors that stick, squeaky hinges, burned out light bulbs, clogged drains, – etc. After you have made your list, get started as soon as possible and hire professionals when necessary.

-Make sure that you clean your basement and basement floors.
+Make sure that you clean your basement floors.
 Basement cement dust will get tracked through the house by buyers.
 Vacuum and clean your mechanicals and the floor around them.